People sometimes ask me if rescue centers or animal shelters ever have puppies available for adoption.

-So you are unlikely to find any rescue centre that will offer a puppy to a home where all the adults work full-time.
+So you are unlikely to find any rescue center that will offer a puppy to a home where all the adults work full-time.

 How to adopt a puppy from a shelter – summary

-It is possible to adopt a puppy from a shelter or rescue centre, but they are in high demand.
+It is possible to adopt a puppy from a shelter or rescue center, but they are in high demand.

 If you have the time needed to devote to a puppy and are happy not to have a lot of information on his background, then a rescue puppy could be a wonderful addition to your family – check out our article Adopting Vs Buying A Dog for more information.

 When you are ready to adopt from a shelter, be sure to register your interest and get home checked.
-And keep in touch the rescue centre regularly to find out about new arrivals.
+And keep in touch the rescue center regularly to find out about new arrivals.

 Are you still having trouble picking the right pup for your family?